Photo from Canva

 The Great School Search

-Relocating with children brings its own set of challenges.
+Relocating with children brings its own set of considerations.
 Of course, one of the most significant factors influencing your choice of housing will be the available school options.
 Thankfully, there are so many research tools to make school shopping a bit easier for military families.

 From School Quest and Great Schools to the Nation's Report Card and local school districts' websites, you can explore school rankings, testing scores, and state comparisons.